learn-co-curriculum/javascript-orm-intro/README.md

 })
 ```

 Within that callback function, `db.run` makes the scope of `this` to be information about the insert containing the property `lastID`.
-We can update the instance of user, which we early cast to the variable `self`, to have the `id` property of `this.lastID`, which th `db` driver provided.
+We can update the instance of user, which we early cast to the variable `self`, to have the `id` property of `this.lastID`, which the `db` driver provided.

 With that, we have a fully functioning `insert()` instance method for our `User` ORM.